LimeChain/matchstick/README.md

 ## Quick Start 🚀
 ### Docker 🐳
 The quickest way to use **Matchstick** "out of the box" is to build and run an ubuntu-based Docker container with a Matchstick image.
-In order to do that you need to have [Docker](https://docs.docker.com/get-docker/) installed.
+In order to do that you will need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine.

 Next, create a file named Dockerfile in the root folder of your subgraph project, and paste [the contents of this file](https://github.com/LimeChain/demo-subgraph/blob/main/Dockerfile) there.